 What is a 'Permanent Private Hall'?

 These are very similar to colleges except that they tend to be smaller, and were founded by particular Christian denominations.
-They offer fewer courses than most colleges.
+There are five Permanent Private Halls (PPHs) at Oxford admitting undergraduates.
+They offer fewer courses than most colleges (see Which PPHs offer my course?)
 Students at PPHs are members of the University just like students at colleges, and have access to exactly the same University facilities and activities.
-Read more about PPHs.

 How do I find out more?